Diet During Cancer Treatment

 If these suggestions do not prevent vomiting, a clear liquid diet is suggested, with progression to a full liquid diet and then a soft diet (i.e., bland foods that are softened by cooking, mashing, puréeing, or blending) as tolerated.
 These suggestions are anecdotal in nature and have not been tested in controlled clinical trials.

-Certain botanical treatments (e.g., ginger) have been found effective for controlling chemotherapy-induced nausea and vomiting.
-Ginger extracts, although controversial (due in part to the chemical instability of easily oxidized active compounds) impart antinausea/antiemetic actions through effects on cholinergic M receptors as well as 5-HT and 5-HT receptors.
-The effects of ginger have been found equal to those of metoclopramide, and a randomized, double-blind, placebo-controlled clinical trial conducted in 23 private practice oncology groups found that when combined with standard 5-HT receptor antagonists, ginger significantly reduced nausea when compared with placebo treatment.
+Ginger has been found effective for controlling chemotherapy-induced nausea and vomiting.
+Ginger extracts, although controversial (due in part to the chemical instability of easily oxidized active compounds) impart antinausea/antiemetic actions through effects on cholinergic M3 receptors as well as 5-HT3 and 5-HT4 receptors.
+The effects of ginger have been found equal to those of metoclopramide, and a randomized, double-blind, placebo-controlled clinical trial conducted in 23 private practice oncology groups found that when combined with standard 5-HT3 receptor antagonists, ginger significantly reduced nausea when compared with placebo treatment.

 Hypogeusia.
 Blunted taste sensation often occurs in patients undergoing chemotherapy and radiation.
 It occurs in up to 70% of chemotherapy-treated patients and may contribute to lack of appetite and poor dietary intake, which, in turn, can worsen a patient’s health status.